Follow our 10 step strategy to market your rural business

-The fourth step in our 10 step strategy is to know how well you function as a business.
+The fourth step is to know how well you function as a business.
 I’m sure you’ve heard of a SWOT analysis before and more than likely been made to do one within a 10-minute time limit (which is impossible right?!).
 The idea is to begin to understand your business strengths and weaknesses so you can be prepared to take advantage of the opportunities looming (in that external environment) and minimise weaknesses to head off those treats.
 If you can, write them down.

-5. Who are your ideal customers?
+5. Who is your perfect customer?

 Check out HubSpot’s How to Create Detailed Buyer Personas for Your Business (which includes a free persona template).

-We’re now halfway through our 10 step strategy to market your rural business – you still with me?!
+We’re now halfway through our 10 step strategy to market your rural business – are you still with me?!

 6. Know the customer journey

-7. Set your SMART goal
+7. Set your SMART goals

 8. Break it down